openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ]
 ```

-### Dynamic placeholder example:
+### Dynamic placeholder, sending a message example:

-This example contain the item metadata to add an action that uses the dynamic placeholder.
+This example contains the item metadata to add an action that uses the dynamic placeholder.
 Add a custom metadata 'actiontemplatehli' to a String item with the following:

 ```yaml